horselurrver/APCS/README.md

 AP CS Project
-Little program for boarding animals at an animal hospital.
+Little program for boarding animals at an animal hospital.\n Ideas for additional details:\n
--Are we generating dates randomly or putting them in input file??
+-paying day by pay for pet stay